 Papers not meeting these criteria will be rejected without review, and no deadline extensions will be granted for reformatting.
 Pages should be numbered, and figures and tables should be legible when printed without requiring magnification.
 Authors may use color in their figures, but the figures should be readable when printed in black and white.
 If you wish, you may use the template for LaTeX available on the conference paper templates page at www.usenix.org/conferences/authorresources/paper-templates.
-All papers must be submitted via the submission form, which will be available here soon.
+All papers must be submitted via the submission system linked from the NSDI '23 Call for Papers web page.
 Please do not email submissions.